 - Accelerate the resumption of normal operations.

-When the emergency arises, your health and safety response team must know what to do, lead the evacuation plan and provide calm during the chaos and emergency.
-For them to be confident and proficient in evacuation regulations and bye-laws and best evacuation planning practise, they should have completed an accredited evacuation planning training course and practise actual evacuation drills regularly, ideally twice a year.
+When the emergency arises, your health and safety response team must know what to do and how to lead the evacuation plan and provide calm during the chaos.
+For them to be confident and proficient in evacuation regulations and by-laws and best evacuation planning practice, they should have completed an accredited evacuation planning training course and practise actual evacuation drills regularly, ideally twice a year.

 Pre-planning for any form of emergency is a crucial element of an effective evacuation plan.
-A successful evacuation plan should consist of the following:
+A successful emergency evacuation plan should consist of the following key features:

 - Legal requirements such as municipal or city by-laws;